NSO-developer/nso-gitbook/administration/management/system-management/README.md

     admin@ncs(config)# devices device r0 trace pretty
     ```
 * Progress trace log: When a transaction or action is applied, NSO emits specific progress events.
 These events can be displayed and recorded in a number of different ways, either in CLI with the pipe target `details` on a commit, or by writing it to a log file.
 You can read more about it in the [Progress Trace](../../../development/connected-topics/progress-trace.md).
+* Transaction error log: log for collecting information on failed transactions that lead to either a CDB boot error or a runtime transaction failure.
+The default is `false` (disabled).
+More information about the log is available in the [Manual Pages](https://developer.cisco.com/docs/nso-guides-6.2/ncs-man-pages-volume-5/#tailf-ncs-config.yang\_config) under Configuration Parameters (see `logs/transaction-error-log`).
+* Upgrade log: log containing information about CDB upgrade.
+The log is enabled by default and not rotated (i.e., use logrotate).
+With the NSO example set, the following examples populate the log in the `logs/upgrade.log` file: `examples.ncs/development-guide/ned-upgrade/yang-revision`, `examples.ncs/development-guide/high-availability/upgrade-basic`, `examples.ncs/development-guide/high-availability/upgrade-cluster`, and `examples.ncs/getting-started/developing-with-ncs/14-upgrade-service`.
+More information about the log is available in the [Manual Pages](https://developer.cisco.com/docs/nso-guides-6.2/ncs-man-pages-volume-5/#tailf-ncs-config.yang\_config) under Configuration Parameters (see `logs/upgrade-log)`.

 ### Syslog <a href="#d5e259" id="d5e259"></a>